ominousjin/Perpetual-Autodidacticism/JavaScript/02 - Variables/README.md

-# A README.md file for First Tutorial
+# A README.md file for Variables
 ![image](https://github.com/akarsh0913/Perpetual-Autodidacticism/assets/134067749/7ed88526-3a0e-4737-a2a8-a0bee0e2af48)